 Discussion

-Additionally, the final regression analysis was conducted with a reduced number of countries due to incomplete and outdated data.
+The final regression analysis was conducted with a reduced number of countries due to incomplete and outdated data from different years.
 To enhance the robustness of the findings, it is recommended that this analysis be repeated with more comprehensive and up-to-date data.

 Remarks